Alliantum/odoo_automatic_mailing/README.rst

    :align: center

-3. You can also decide if you want to get a copie of the email just sent to the customer.
+3. You can also decide if you want to get a copy of the email just sent to the customer.
 These copies will be sent to the Salesperson of the Sale Order or Invoice, not the user clicking the button ‘Confirm’ or ‘Validate’!